How to Increase Handwriting Speed Through Occupational Therapy

 • Strengthening Exercises: Engaging in specific exercises to strengthen the middle finger can enhance the stability of the pencil grasp, leading to faster and more fluent handwriting.

-• Correct Pencil Grasp: Occupational therapy emphasizes the importance of a dynamic tripod grip, where the thumb, index, and middle fingers support the pencil.
+• Correct Pencil Grasp: Occupational therapy emphasises the importance of a dynamic tripod grip, where the thumb, index, and middle fingers support the pencil.
 This grip facilitates efficient movement of the finger joints and improves overall control.

 • Positioning and Posture: Proper alignment of the hand, wrist, and fingers, with the middle finger slightly under the writing tool, can help increase writing speed by reducing fatigue.